Right now only, you can buy the course for a 10% discount.

 Liquidity

 This is the alarming threat of an institution running low on cash or facing difficulties in quickly converting assets into money.
 A potential bank run, fueled by rumours about stability, can exacerbate this risk.
+Effective risk management practices help mitigate these risks.

 Managing these complexities has become more daunting with the internet, where news about a bank’s troubles spreads rapidly, making it harder to anticipate and control the pace of fund withdrawals.